I am a trainer and consultant in Lean Manufacturing, Six Sigma, quality management, and business management.

 Combined with aspects of visual management such as Andon lights, Jidoka allows everyone to quickly see any problems on the factory floor quickly and easily and come running to fix them.

 The application of Jidoka across the whole process is a natural progression of this tool.
-Operators being given the authority to stop the entire process if there is a problem, which focuses t everyone’s attention on problem resolution.
-In this manner problems are resolved as quickly as possible and not ignored or worked around without resolution.
+Operators are given the authority to stop the entire process if there is a problem, which focuses everyone’s attention on problem resolution.
+In this manner, problems are resolved as quickly as possible and not ignored or worked around without resolution.

 The Importance of Jidoka